evelynbirnzain/BDP_2/reports/Assignment-2-Report.md

    how `mysimbdp-batchingestmanager` knows the list of `clientbatchingestapp` and decides/schedules the execution of `clientbatchingestapp` for different tenants.
 (1 point)

-* dumbass directory
+`mysimbdp-batchingestmanager` is a Python script that uses the "watchdog" library to monitor for uploaded files in each tenant's `client-staging-input-directory`.

 4. Explain your design for the multi-tenancy model in `mysimbdp`: which parts of `mysimbdp` will be shared for all tenants, which parts will be dedicated for individual tenants so that you, as a platform provider, can add and remove tenants based on the principle of pay-per-use.
 Develop test `clientbatchingestapp`, test data, and test constraints of files, and test service profiles for tenants according to your deployment.
 Show the performance of ingestion tests, including failures and exceptions, for 2 different tenants in your test environment and constraints.
    Demonstrate examples in which data will not be ingested due to a violation of constraints.
 Present and discuss the maximum amount of data per second you can ingest in your tests.
 (1 point)

 * directory separate
 * manager for all?